giannilmbd/dynare/doc/manual/source/the-model-file.rst

 	The observation number in the file or the date (see :ref:`dates-members`) at which the simulation (or the forecast) is starting.
-This option avoids to have to compute the maximum number of lags in the model.
+This option avoids having to compute the maximum number of lags in the model.
 The observation corresponding to the first period of simulation doesn’t need to exist in the file as the only dates necessary for initialization are before